I want to write you my deepest thanks.

 But rejection, sweet, beautiful rejection – in it’s guiding, shining light, was.

 Think about all the rejections in your life.

 A few summers ago, I was dreaming of a job that would move me from Beijing to India.
 I fantasised about it for weeks.
 Opened my inbox every minute I could waiting for the response, refreshing, rewaiting and then doing it all over again.

 The fateful day came, telling me it wasn’t going to happen.
 Both the anticipation and the happening were such consuming emotions.

 This was a really powerful exercise that explored my relationship with this emotion.

-I encourage you, when the time comes, to try too!
+I encourage you, when the time comes, and rejection comes knocking on your door… to try writing your own letter too!